 If the Plan pays you more than it owes under this COB provision, you should pay the excess back promptly.
-Otherwise, the Company may recover the amount in the form of salary, wages, or benefits payable under any Company-sponsored benefit plans, including this Plan.
-The Company also reserves the right to recover any overpayment by legal action or offset payments on future Eligible Expenses.
+Otherwise, the Plan Sponsor may recover the amount in the form of salary, wages, or benefits payable under any Plan Sponsor-funded benefit plans, including this Plan.
+The Plan Sponsor also reserves the right to recover any overpayment by legal action or offset payments on future Eligible Expenses.

-If the Plan overpays a health care provider, UnitedHealthcare reserves the right to recover the excess amount from the provider pursuant to Refund of Overpayments, below.
+If the Plan overpays a health care provider, the Claims Administrator reserves the right to recover the excess amount from the provider pursuant to Refund of Overpayments, below.